-How to use Android Pay on your Android Wear smartwatch
+How to use Google Pay on your Wear OS smartwatch

 - Make sure your watch is connected to your phone via Bluetooth.

-- Open Android Pay on your watch, tap add card to choose from cards on your phone.
+- Open Google Pay on your watch, tap add card to choose from cards on your phone.

 And that's it!

-How to use Android Pay on your watch
+How to use Google Pay on your watch

 In a fast-paced world, there are times when convenience is definitely key.
 Sometimes you only have a few minutes to dart into the corner store for that caffeine rush first thing in the morning, or you're already distracted.
-That's where having access to Android Pay right from your wrist comes in.
+That's where having access to Google Pay right from your wrist comes in.
 With just a tap, you'll be able to pay for your purchases and continue about your day.
 For anyone who has accidentally left their wallet (or even their phone) at home, this is a serious boon.

-As of right now, the only watch that has access to Android Pay is the LG Watch Sport.

-First thing's first, you'll want to launch the Android Pay app on your watch.
-As of right now, the only watch that has access to Android Pay is the LG Watch Sport.
-By default, the bottom side button will launch Android Pay, and even better, it doesn't need to be connected to your phone in order to make a payment.
+First thing's first, you'll want to launch the Google Pay app on your watch.
+You can program one of your hardware buttons to launch Google Pay, and even better, it doesn't need to be connected to your phone in order to make a payment.
 If you're ready to pay with your default card, just place the top edge of your watch to the payment terminal.
 When the payment is accepted you'll feel a long vibration on your watch, and the payment terminal will likely also beep.

 Now, if you want to switch to one of your alternate cards, that's also easy to do.
 If you swipe up on your watch screen, it will reveal additional cards that you can choose from.
-These are the cards that have been entered and verified in the Android Pay app on your phone.
+These are the cards that have been entered and verified in the Google Pay app on your phone.
 If you want to switch to a new default card, tap on the card it view it, swipe up on the card, and then tap the blue bar with a check mark at the bottom.
 When it's time to delete a card follow the same steps, but instead of tapping the blue bar, swipe up one more time and then tap the trash can to delete that card.

-Step by step instructions to use Android Pay
+Step by step instructions to use Google Pay

-- To get ready to pay, launch the Android Pay app on your watch.
+- To get ready to pay, launch the Google Pay app on your watch.

 - Place the top edge of your watch to the payment terminal until you get a long vibration on the watch.